 Then we stumbled across housesitting.
 In a nutshell, you take on the task of looking after someone’s home, pets, plants…and in return you have free accommodation.
 In some cases you’ll get the use of a vehicle.
 It’s not a free holiday, there are many responsibilities but they pale into insignificance against the cost savings and local experiences.
 It sounded worth giving a go so to prepare we did an IL online housesitting course.
 Little did we know that it would lead us to such rewarding and rich experiences and change our life’s future direction.

-That was three years ago and we haven’t looked back.
+That was four years ago and we haven’t looked back.
 Our experimental gap year is now a full-time life of travel and adventure and it’s cheaper than if we stayed home.
 That’s right—we save money by travelling…

 To illustrate some of the many and varied benefits of embarking on the global housesitting lifestyle we’ve put together our top five benefits (not in any particular order).